mattiach/react-amazing-hooks/README.md

   const sortedData = useSortObjByProperty(
     data, // the array to sort
+    options.prop, // the property to sort by options.desc // the order is: 'asc'|true  OR 'desc'|false
+  );

+  /* .. or in a simpler way
+    const sortedData = useSortObjByProperty(
+      data,       // the array to sort
       "name",    // the property to sort by
       "asc"     // the order is: 'asc'|true  OR 'desc'|false
     );
+  */

   return (
     <>